huggingface/blog/japanese-stable-diffusion.md

 ### Training Details

 The biggest challenge in making a Japanese-specific text-to-image model is the size of the dataset.
 Non-English datasets are much smaller than English datasets, and this causes performance degradation in deep learning-based models.
-In fact, the dataset Japanese Stable Diffusion trained on is 1/20th the size of the dataset that Stable Diffusion is trained on.
-In order to make a good model with such a small dataset, we fine-tuned the powerful [Stable Diffusion](https://huggingface.co/CompVis/stable-diffusion-v1-4) trained on the English dataset, rather than training a text-to-image model from scratch.
+The dataset used to train Japanese Stable Diffusion is 1/20th the size of the dataset on which Stable Diffusion is trained.
+To make a good model with such a small dataset, we fine-tuned the powerful [Stable Diffusion](https://huggingface.co/CompVis/stable-diffusion-v1-4) trained on the English dataset, rather than training a text-to-image model from scratch.

 To make a good language-specific text-to-image model, we did not simply fine-tune but applied 2 training stages following the idea of [PITI](https://arxiv.org/abs/2205.12952).